cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 ##

-## Compile/assemble, linkedit and bind the source code modules and BMS maps:
+## Compile/assemble, linkedit and bind the source code modules and BMS maps.

+CBSA.CICSBSA.BUILDJCL(DEFAULT) contains default values for the high-level qualifiers for CICS, DB2, COBOL, Language Environment and CBSA itself.
+Change these if necessary.

 1. Execute job CBSA.CICSBSA.BUILDJCL(**COMPALL**) to compile all of the source code.